madhubs/11-production-deployment/README.md

   - Define a method on `bookView` called `initIndexPage` which hides any element with a class of `container`, shows any element with a class of `book-view`, and maps over the Book instances stored in `Book.all` to render each and append them to an element with the id of `book-list`.
   - Using jQuery's `Document.ready` functionality, invoke `Book.fetchAll` when the DOM has loaded, and pass `bookView.initIndexPage` as it's argument.

+*10. As a user I want to see know more about application*

+- Create an About View for displaying content about you and your application.

-*10. As a user, I want a simple, clean looking UI so that my application is easy to navigate.*
+*11. As a user, I want a simple, clean looking UI so that my application is easy to navigate.*

 - Style your site using a **mobile-only** approach.
 Use the provided wireframes as a general guideline for the _minimum styling requirements_, while adding your own personal taste and color palette.
 - Ensure the proper use of SMACCS principles.